-Welcome to Catholic Health Association of Manitoba
+Welcome to the Catholic Health Association of Manitoba

 The Catholic Health Association of Manitoba (CHAM) is a voluntary, provincial association dedicated to the healing Ministry of the Catholic Church.
-Through its Ministries of education health care ethics, spiritual care, social justice and Catholic ownership, CHAM fulfills its mission CHAM fulfills its mission of compassionate concern and respect for all persons.
+Through its Ministries of education health care ethics, spiritual care, social justice, and Catholic ownership, CHAM fulfills its mission CHAM fulfills its mission of compassionate concern and respect for all persons.

-Our members span the continuum of social services, long term and continuing care, acute care, and seniors’ services across Manitoba.
+Our members span the continuum of social services, long-term and continuing care, acute care, and seniors’ services across Manitoba.
 Each year, we strive to foster relationships between our members through regular correspondence and newsletters, formation offerings, advocacy support, and special events.

 MISSION: Assistance in Living (MAiL)